What is it?

 This is a key safety measure to the PCA/NCA

 When a PCA is being used, your child is the only person who can press the button to receive a dose of the pain relieving medicine.
 The machine’s ‘lock-out period’ allows the medicine to work before your child can receive another dose.
-If your child continues to press the button when he or she does not have pain your child will become sleepy and stop pressing the button.
-This allows the medicine to wear off before your child gets too much and allows him/her to wake up again.
-If your child presses the button within the lockout period, the medicine will not be delivered – this a safety feature to keep you child from overdosing.
+If your child keeps pressing the button when they do not have pain, your child will become sleepy and stop pressing the button.
+This allows the medicine to wear off before your child gets too much.
+If your child presses the button within the lockout period, the medicine will not be delivered – this a safety feature to keep you child from having too much.

 Are there any side effects?

-The most common side effect of opioids (the common type of medication used in a PCA or NCA) is nausea and vomiting.
-The doctors and nurses are able to give other medicines to help with this and still provide important pain relief.
+The most common side effect of opioids (the common type of medication used in a PCA or NCA) is nausea and/or vomiting.
+The doctors and nurses are able to give other medicines to help with this and still give important pain relief.

 Constipation (difficulty and/or pain passing a bowel motion) can also occur due to the opioid.
+Please let the acute pain service know if your child is prone to constipation.
 Other medicine may help to prevent this.

 Sometimes opioids can cause itching that can be managed by other medicine or by changing the type of pain medicine in the PCA/NCA.